Azure/azure-sdk-for-cpp/sdk/core/azure-core-amqp/samples/README.md

 ### eventhub_token_writer_sample
 Demonstrates writing messages to the Azure Event Hubs service using the AMQP protocol with an Azure bearer token authentication.

-### eventhub_writer_sample
-Demonstrates writing messages to the Azure Event Hubs service using the AMQP protocol.

 ### local_client_async_sample
 Demonstrates sending messages to a local AMQP server using the AMQP protocol using queued send operations.